hakanensari/jeff/README.md

 ### Miscellaneous

-HTTP connections are persistent.
+* HTTP connections are persistent.

-By default, Jeff will retry failed requests 4 times.
+* By default, Jeff will retry failed requests 4 times.

-For more detailed configuration options, check out [excon][excon].
+For more detailed configuration options, read [excon][excon].

 ## Compatibility